-Key Topics: DNA damage and repair, genomic instability, gene targeting, DNA structure, cancer therapeutics
+Key Words: DNA damage and repair, genomic instability, gene targeting, DNA structure, cancer therapeutics

 Our research efforts are focused in three general areas within an overall theme of genome instability, DNA damage and mechanisms of repair.
 A unique feature of our approach is an emphasis on the role of DNA structure, including non-canonical structures such as triplex DNA, as recognition sites for repair machinery, sources of genomic instability, and as a basis for technology to target DNA damage to specific genomic sites.